matushorvath/xzintbit/doc/Language.md

 ### Function Call Convention

-Function calls are vaguely inspired by x86 thiscall.
-Function parameters are pushed to stack and cleaned up by callee, returned values are stored just below the stack after the callee returns.
+Function calls are vaguely inspired by x86 *thiscall*.
+Function parameters are pushed to stack and cleaned up by callee, returned values are stored below the stack pointer after callee returns.

 A function call with 2 parameters and a return value looks like this:
 ```asm